microsoft/AirSim/docs/px4_multi_vehicle.md

     INFO  [dataman] Unknown restart, data manager file './dataman' size is 11798680 bytes INFO  [simulator] Waiting for simulator to connect on TCP port 4560
     ```
-4. Open a new terminal and go to the AirSim-multi-SITL directory and start the next instance
+4. Open a new terminal and go to the Scripts directory and start the next instance
     ```
     cd PX4
-    cd AirSim-multi-SITL
+    cd Scripts
     ./run_airsim_sitl.sh 1  # ,2,3,4,..,etc
     ```